 As Soho's sex trade is destroyed, a twee pastiche is being created in its place.
 A sex-work themed theme-park.

-Many of the peep shows, sex shops and independent strip clubs have gone, phased out by the advent of online shopping and porn, shooed on by developers, evicted by landlords.
-Just around the corner from Lights, on Walker's Court – once the heart of sex-for-sale Soho – flats used by sex workers have been shut down, as development plans by Soho Estates push through.
+Many of the peep shows, sex shops, and independent strip clubs have gone, phased out by the advent of online shopping and porn, shooed away by developers, evicted by landlords.
+Just around the corner from Lights, on Walker's Court—once the heart of sex-for-sale Soho—flats used by sex workers have been shut down, as development plans by Soho Estates push through.
 There's a pop-up shop selling Native American-inspired fashion on the corner.

 Outside La Bodega Negra on Moor Street, neon signs suggest a peep show and sex shop.
 In fact, it's a trendy Mexican restaurant.
 All the naughtiness without the grossness and moral ambiguity!
 Perfect to impress your date!

-"I watched with great amusement as well dressed couples sheepishly approached the front door, tugged on the handle and moved as fast as their feet would take them when they discovered the restaurant had not yet opened for the night," wrote food blogger Emily Johnson of Fashion Foie Gras.
+"I watched with great amusement as well dressed couples sheepishly approached the front door, tugged on the handle, and moved as fast as their feet would take them when they discovered the restaurant had not yet opened for the night," wrote food blogger Emily Johnson of Fashion Foie Gras.
 "There was no lingering here.
-Heaven forbid someone you know should recognise you waiting in line for the next sex show to start.
-However, people in 'the know' would of course realise you are waiting for a table at 'the' place to be at the moment."
+Heaven forbid someone you know should recognize you waiting in line for the next sex show to start.
+However, people in 'the know' would of course realize you are waiting for a table at 'the' place to be at the moment."

-High on the list of the game-changers in Soho, with ever-increasing slice of the area, is Soho Estates, the legacy of Paul Raymond, who built a £650 million empire on strippers and porn.
-Ironically, flats within its portfolio that used to house sex work (for instance, Walker's Court) have been forced to close.
+High on the list of game-changers in Soho, with an ever-increasing slice of the area, is Soho Estates, the legacy of Paul Raymond, who built a £650 million [$1 billion] empire on strippers and porn.
+Ironically, flats within its portfolio that used to house sex workers (for instance, Walker's Court) have been forced to close.

 Other sex workers have been sent packing by landlords.